Key takeaways

 The market in numbers — why research platforms keep getting funded

-Market research is a $140B industry and the qualitative-video slice is where the AI tooling is rewriting expectations.
+Market research is a $153B industry (ESOMAR, 2024), and the qualitative-video slice is where AI tooling is rewriting expectations.
+A serious market research platform now ships AI synthesis out of the box, not as an add-on.

 | Indicator | Number | Why it matters |